ItsTraderbaby/UNI/docs/roadmap.md

-# UNI Product & Technology Roadmap
+# •UNI• Product & Technology Roadmap

-This roadmap lays out the phased plan for UNI, the world’s first Conversational Generative Emotion Interface (CGEI).
+This roadmap lays out the phased plan for •UNI•, the world’s first Conversational Generative Emotion Interface (CGEI).
 It covers the MVP journey, launch milestones, and scale-up to CGEI platform leader.

 ---